 Board Paper 46-4-B for the Board's decision on establishing a pilot to accelerate systematic disclosures in EITI countries.
 The Board decided to adopt the Implementation Committees recommendations (decision 2020-07/BM-46

 The Implementation Committee recommends that the Board reviews progress with encouraging systematic disclosure.
 The Implementation Committee has assessed the progress made in implementing the recommendations agreed in February 2018.
 The Committee’s main finding is that implementing countries have made limited progress with systematic disclosures.

 Mauritania's work plan for 2020.
 Includes section on measurement and evaluation and mapping of EITI contributions to national priorities.
 Document is in French.

 The Annual Progress Report provides an overview of the activities of EITI Mauritania in 2019.

-This EITI Report covers Tajikistan's extractive sector in 2015-2016.
+This EITI Report covers Honduras' extractive sector for years 2017 and 2018.